About Casimir & Inanimate Objects

 “Wrap and shape” is the technique by which one wraps a figure in a protective layer, such as cellophane, and then adds and shapes a sculpting medium on top.
 The cured sculpt can then be easily removed from the figure, and the protective layer discarded.
 This is a great method to create over-the-shoulder capes and mantles.
 See Classic Ra’s al Ghul and Batman in the gallery.

 This is a big question.
 There’s a different answer for every customizer, and for every figure.
 As the mechanics of almost every figure is different from another, there is no single method.
-For my part, I’ve never tried to swap a ball-and-socket joint, only “cut” or “swivel” joints.

 Lately I’ve switched to using magnets for swivel joints.
 They’re relatively easy to use, and frankly, they’re fun!
 I’ll drill shallow holes in either side of a joint and fill with rare-earth magnets.
 So much easier than making new pegs!

-On extremely rare occasions, I will take on a commission.
-The fact is, between work, family, and my own projects, I rarely have the luxury of time for commissions.
+Between work, family, and my own projects, I rarely have the luxury of time for commissions.
 So chances are, no, I won’t be able to create and sell a custom on demand.
 (And the existing figures are not for sale.)
 Alternatively, I hope that my web site will inspire others to try their hand at this satisfying hobby.

 Unfortunately, I am only able to feature my own work at this time.